Skip to main content

 What medicine can you not take with Mounjaro?

-You shouldn’t take Mounjaro with other medications that work similarly.
+You shouldn’t pair Mounjaro with other medications that work similarly.
 Examples include Ozempic (semaglutide) and Victoza (liraglutide).
 Using Mounjaro with these medications can raise your risk of side effects, such as nausea, vomiting, and diarrhea.

 Other examples of medicines you shouldn’t take with Mounjaro include: